elsantiF/orbis/docs/guide.md

 ### Macros and Meta-programming

+> [!CAUTION]
-> :bangbang: TODO: Research is needed to define how macros will be implemented
+> Research is needed to define how macros will be implemented

 ## Extensions